 |Total Credit Hours||30|

-NOTE: If electives are not specified (to be determined) when form is submitted to the Senior Associate Dean’s Office, then you should complete a Course Substitution form when you register for the approved electives.
+If electives are not specified (to be determined) when Course Sequence Plan (CSP) is submitted to the Senior Associate Dean’s Office, then you should complete a Course Substitution form before you register for the approved elective(s).